Androulla Vassiliou: Other activities and personal life

 Since 2002 she has been chairperson of the board of trustees of the Cyprus Oncology Centre and she has also been President of the Cyprus Federation of Business and Professional Women since 1996.

 She was involved in the United Nations Association of Cyprus, being elected as President of it for four consecutive terms, participated in numerous human rights conferences.
 In 1991 she was elected President of the World Federation of United Nations Associations and re-elected for two terms before being made an honorary president.

 She is married to George Vassiliou, former President of Cyprus, with whom she has three children.
 Her hobbies are music, walking, swimming and reading.
 She speaks Greek, English and French.

-Androulla Vassiliou caused an outcry about a rape case, after her tweet on internet, perceived as victim-blaming and chided for victim shaming a 24-year-old woman after being drugged at a Thessaloniki-located, Greece, hotel on New Year's Eve.
+Androulla Vassiliou caused an outcry regarding a rape case, when her internet tweet was perceived as victim-blaming.
+She was chided for victim-shaming a 24-year-old woman who had been drugged at a hotel in Thessaloniki, Greece, on New Year's Eve.
 In a third tweet, Vassiliou apologised, saying she had been misunderstood.